lcs-djones/TGJ2O-S3-2025/content/All Classes/Thread 1, Day 9.md

 ## Things to do before our next class
 - [ ] Make a portfolio post [on Notion](https://notion.so) and summarize what you've learned today about 3D modeling.
-- [ ] Ensure that you have [[Reviewing your Design|fully checked your design from all angles]] and upload proof on Notion
+- [ ] Ensure that you have [[Tinkercad/Reviewing your Design|fully checked your design from all angles]] and upload proof on Notion